 #3.
 Ownership or Copyright by the Web Company.
 Be extremely cautious of a company that will offer to take photos and write copy for your site, as part of their package.
 Some of these companies own the rights to these materials, and it’s buried somewhere in their contract.
 Be sure to get clarity on this.
 I’m working with one company who has not moved their website, even though they are not happy with the services, simply because they would have to start from scratch by taking all new photos and videos for a new site.

 #1.
 The Basics – Already Included.
 According to John Webster, there are a few features included in a good CMS.
 All should be standard (free) inclusions, which means a client should not be charged for these elements as add-ons.
 A few examples include social media integration such as social sharing buttons; built-in SEO tools to help you add keywords, headings, alt tags and the creation of URLs for search engines; publishing tools for optimal workflow and the ability to move and change content; analytics; and easy administration with a simple dashboard for the user.
-This article explains the features to look for in a good CMS.

 #2.
 Clear Expectations and Positive Results.
 Chris Walter advises the following: The most reliable way to know that you are hiring a developer who will build a website that is easy to maintain and will provide the functionalty you need is through a referral.
 This is not simply finding someone in your network knows a web developer.
 Rather, this should be a recommendation from someone who has worked directly with a company and achieved positive results.